- Gorgeous ash wood design hand-made in a small factory in Rhode Island

 But it’s also because of the nylon strap that you might not get such a consistent stroke.
 Unlike the Concept2 chain, which delivers a similar stroke all throughout, you might feel that the WaterRower’s strap has a little bit of slip in it, so that if you pull slowly, the stroke becomes a bit inconsistent.
 It’s not much of a problem, though, because you have to pull really slowly to notice the difference.
 But it’s something to consider if you’re finicky about things like that.

-And because the rail is made of wood and soft plastic, as opposed to the aluminum and stainless steel on the Concept2, you won’t notice much if little stuff such as a stray hair or dust settle on the rails.
+And because the rail is made of wood and soft plastic, as opposed to the aluminum and stainless steel on the Concept2, you won’t notice much if little stuff such as a stray hair or dust settles on the rails.
 That’s a good thing if you’re particularly sensitive to things that can distract you from your workout.
-We know we are, since we like to focus on keeping our form and mastering the movements when we're exercising.
+I know I am since I like to focus on keeping my form and mastering the movements when I’m exercising.

 The seat is built just like the rest of the machine.
 It is sturdy, stable and doesn’t wobble as it glides smoothly along the rails.
 Some might also find it a little bit cushier than the seat of the Concept2—certainly a good thing if you need some extra protection for your bottom during exercise.

 If you have back problems, however, pay close attention.
 The seat on the WaterRower Natural is slightly angled backwards.
 While this makes it a little easier on you at the end of the drive, the backward tilt forces you to exert a little more effort all throughout the stroke, but specially at the catch.